tmonks/100-days-of-code/log.md

 ## Day 89: November 28, Thursday
 D89 #100DaysOfCode
 Worked on a Codewars kata yesterday to evaluate arithmetic equations (my first 3kyu).
 I solved it using a kind of lame two-pass approach.
 But then, as I lay in bed trying to go to sleep, a much better solution came to me.
 They are so addicting😬

+## Day 90: November 29, Friday
+D90 #100DaysOfCode #freeCodeCamp
+Completed the URL Shortener project.
+Only 2 more to go on this certification!
+Also completed the 3kyu calculator kata on Codewars that I started the other day.
+It's such a good feeling to see those tests pass😁